FAA orders ground delay at PBIA with departures averaging 75 minutes behind schedule

 PALM BEACH COUNTY, Fla. — The Federal Aviation Administration has ordered ground at Palm Beach International Airport on Sunday afternoon during a peak flying time because of spring break.

-PBIA's delay is an average of 75 minutes and increasing for departures and 47 minutes for arrivals due to volume, according to the FAA National Airspace System Status.
+PBIA's delay is an average of 75 minutes for departures and 129 minutes for arrivals due to volume, according to the FAA National Airspace System Status.

 The FAA issues ground delays when aircraft are held on the ground to manage capacity and demand at a specific location by assigning arrival slots.